arjanjohan/aptos-telegram/README.md

   - Ensure only verified members can vote
   - Ensure members can only withdraw pro-rate to their deposits
 - **Key management**:
+  - Creation of Kana Labs account from Telegram
   - Store privatekey of Aptos account securely

 After launching on mainnet, other improvements will be made: